segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/index.md

 1. Create a Source in Segment.
    1. Go to **Connections > Sources > Add Source**.
    2. Search for *Xamarin, Unity, or .NET* (whichever source you want to use) and click **Add Source**.  **Note:** There is no CSharp source.
 To use Analytics-CSharp, use either Xamarin, Unity, or .NET as your source.
-2. Add the Analytics dependency to your project. **Analytics-CSharp** is distributed via NuGet.
+2. Add the Analytics dependency to your project.
+Analytics-CSharp is distributed through NuGet.
 Check other installation options [here](https://www.nuget.org/packages/Segment.Analytics.CSharp/).

     ```
     dotnet add package Segment.Analytics.CSharp --version <LATEST_VERSION>